syncfusion-content/blazor-docs/blazor/datagrid/state-management.md

+---
+layout: post
+title: State Management in Blazor DataGrid Component | Syncfusion
+description: Learn about State Management in Blazor DataGrid component of Syncfusion, and more details.
+platform: Blazor
+control: DataGrid
+documentation: ug
+---

 # State Management

 State management allows users to save and load grid state.
 The grid will use user-provided state to render instead of its properties provided declaratively.